+Gathering feedback become very easy and it is the most advantageous tech trends in traveling industry for business growth.
 When the customer is back from the trip, the real work begins as attention turns to loyalty and retention.
 The pivotal component for travel companies is continual engagement, but how do they achieve that?

 70% of the Airbnb guests leave feedback, while the industry average for hotels is just 10 percent.
 Airbnb has evidently suppressed the ability to obtain customer reviews.
 The goal of every travel company is to offer an experience that’s so good that customers become a spokesperson and start to refer the brand to friends and family, creating long-term loyalty in the process.
 Attain this goal and the job of hooking the customer again at the inspiration and research phase becomes that much easier.

 Once the customer is back from his trip, it’s just about whether the relationship with the brand, built during the previous four phases, will continue so that when the next time they go through the research and inspiration phase they are treated as VIPs.
 Customer’s loyalty and retention come down to the experience your brand provides whether it’s delivered by a machine or a person, or both.
 What actually matters is whether the customer’s vacation met or exceeded all expectations.